All-Hands-AI/OpenHands/openhands/runtime/README.md

 - Logging is handled through `openhands.core.logger`.

 This section provides an overview of the OpenHands Runtime folder.
 For more detailed information on specific components or usage, please refer to the individual files and their docstrings.

-## Server Components

-The following section describes the server-side components of the OpenHands project.

-### 1. session/session.py

-The `session.py` file defines the `Session` class, which represents a WebSocket session with a client.
-Key features include:

-- Handling WebSocket connections and disconnections
-- Initializing and managing the agent session
-- Dispatching events between the client and the agent
-- Sending messages and errors to the client

-### 2. session/agent.py

-The `agent.py` file contains the `AgentSession` class, which manages the lifecycle of an agent within a session.
-Key features include:

-- Creating and managing the runtime environment
-- Initializing the agent controller
-- Handling security analysis
-- Managing the event stream

-### 3. session/manager.py

-The `manager.py` file defines the `SessionManager` class, which is responsible for managing multiple client sessions.
-Key features include:

-- Adding and restarting sessions
-- Sending messages to specific sessions
-- Cleaning up inactive sessions

-### 4. listen.py

-The `listen.py` file is the main server file that sets up the FastAPI application and defines various API endpoints.
-Key features include:

-- Setting up CORS middleware
-- Handling WebSocket connections
-- Managing file uploads
-- Providing API endpoints for agent interactions, file operations, and security analysis
-- Serving static files for the frontend

-## Workflow Description

-1. **Server Initialization**:
-   - The FastAPI application is created and configured in `listen.py`.
-   - CORS middleware and static file serving are set up.
-   - The `SessionManager` is initialized.

-2. **Client Connection**:
-   - When a client connects via WebSocket, a new `Session` is created or an existing one is restarted.
-   - The `Session` initializes an `AgentSession`, which sets up the runtime environment and agent controller.

-3. **Agent Initialization**:
-   - The client sends an initialization request.
-   - The server creates and configures the agent based on the provided parameters.
-   - The runtime environment is set up, and the agent controller is initialized.

-4. **Event Handling**:
-   - The `Session` manages the event stream between the client and the agent.
-   - Events from the client are dispatched to the agent.
-   - Observations from the agent are sent back to the client.

-5. **File Operations**:
-   - The server handles file uploads, ensuring they meet size and type restrictions.
-   - File read and write operations are performed through the runtime environment.

-6. **Security Analysis**:
-   - If configured, a security analyzer is initialized for each session.
-   - Security-related API requests are forwarded to the security analyzer.

-7. **Session Management**:
-   - The `SessionManager` periodically cleans up inactive sessions.
-   - It also handles sending messages to specific sessions when needed.

-8. **API Endpoints**:
-   - Various API endpoints are provided for agent interactions, file operations, and retrieving configuration defaults.

-This server architecture allows for managing multiple client sessions, each with its own agent instance, runtime environment, and security analyzer.
-The event-driven design facilitates real-time communication between clients and agents, while the modular structure allows for easy extension and maintenance of different components.